Sister blog of Physicists of the Caribbean in which I babble about non-astronomy stuff, because everyone needs a hobby

 At best, when disagreement occurs, the most efficient hierarchy can only change its goal very slowly - it takes a long time to propagate information throughout the whole structure, or even just to the top and back down again, especially if that information is unwanted.
 More likely, those in such a situation will simply remove the disagreement and replace any stubborn personnel with those who are more pliable, thus tending towards making more and more mistakes.
 The more strict the hierarchy, and the more complex the problems it has to overcome, the worse this will be.
 This may be why medieval feudalism was more successful, being not so strict as the Soviet version nor having problems as complex that needed to be solved (certainly nothing as complex as a nuclear reactor, at any rate).
 A comparison of medieval feudalism versus the hierarchies of modern dictatorships would be a fascinating study...

 A flatter, more generic network structure, by contrast, is far more robust to disturbances*.
-Sideways transfers of information means that there, in effect are continuous checks and balances - peers who are equal and have no authority over each other can much more freely discuss and argue without immediate consequence.
+Sideways transfers of information means that there are, in effect, continuous checks and balances - peers who are equal and have no authority over each other can much more freely discuss and argue without immediate consequence.
 This means that opinions can be much more easily re-evaluated in the face of contrary evidence.
 So in this organisation, just as you might now experience contrary information to what your superiors direct (for pure, flat networks are rare, most still have a degree of hierarchy), so too do your superiors themselves.
 Thus changing the goals becomes very much easier.
 Punching upwards is a lot less risky : not only because collectively the lower orders can more readily challenge the authority of the elites, but also because everyone is used to re-evaluation as a matter of course.

 *I'm going to follow Ferguson and use "network" in this very loose sense.
 Obviously this is all strongly dependent on the network structure, as a hierarchy is itself a type of network.